-, ncy vider Qualifications License (specify): Certificate (specify): Other Standard (specify): Agencies must meet the following standards: 1.
-Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
-2. Have a signed ODP Provider Agreement on file with ODP.
-3. Complete standard ODP required orientation and training.
-4. New providers demonstrate compliance with ODP standards through completion of a self-assessmen and validation of required documentation, policies and procedures.
-5. Have Commercial General Liability Insurance.
-6. Have Workers' Compensation Insurance in accordance with state law.
-7. Comply with Department standards related to provider qualifications. fication of Provider Qualifications Entity Responsible for Verification: AWC FMS, VF/EA FMS, OHCDS, ODP or its Designee b.
-Provision of Case Management Services to Waiver Participants.
-Indicate how case management is furnished to waiver participants (select one):
+Agencies must meet the following standards regardless of provider service location:

+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have Workers' Compensation Insurance in accordance with state law. - 7.
+Comply with Department standards related to provider qualifications.